gammapy/gammapy/docs/estimators/index.rst

 norm_scan		  Norm scan
-stat_scan		  Fit statistics scan stat			  Fit statistics value of the best fit model null_value		  Fit statistics value of the null hypothesis.
-Rename?
+stat_scan		  Fit statistics scan stat			  Fit statistics value of the best fit model null_value		  Fit statistics value of the null hypothesis
 ================= ==================================================

+To compute the assymetric errors as well as upper limits one can specify the arguments ``n_sigma`` and ``n_sigma_ul``.
+The ``n_sigma`` arguments are translated into a TS value assuming ``ts = sigma ** 2``.

-In addition a reference spectral model is given.
+In addition to the norm values a reference spectral model is given.
 Using this reference spectral model the norm values can be converted to the following different SED types:

 ================= =================================================
 Quantity          Definition